Visual Arts Courses

 Maker Challenge

-Description: Have you ever looked at something and wondered “How did they do that?”
-In the Maker Challenge course, we will look at these very questions and work to answer them.
-Using design process, we will explore unique challenges and work together to explore questions like how the Pyramids or Stonehenge were constructed.
-In a collaborative studio atmosphere, students will engage in research, design thinking, and the building of prototypes.
+Description: Have you ever looked at something and wondered, "How did they do that?"
+In the Maker Challenge course, students will look at these very questions and work to answer them.
+Using design processes, we will explore unique challenges and work together to explore questions like how the pyramids or Stonehenge were constructed.
+In a collaborative studio atmosphere, students will engage in research, design thinking, and prototype construction.
+Students also have the opportunity to pursue individual projects.

 Making with Metal

 Description: In this course, students will be introduced to different areas of working with metal.
-Whether it is to solve a problem or to create a piece of art, metal can be used in many different ways.
-We will explore melting steel and casting it into new parts, welding and the different types and applications, sheet metal and assorted types of steel stock.
-Students will start with instruction, be assigned a number of challenges, then decide on a final project.
+Whether it is to solve a problem or to create a piece of art, metal can be used in many ways.
+We will explore welding and its applications, metal forging and shaping, sheet metal and assorted types of steel stock, and silversmithing.
+Students will start with instruction, be assigned several challenges, and then decide on a final project.

 Pottery Lab